matellez/claude-skills/README.md

 **martech-contract-auditor**
 Prepares you for a SaaS vendor renewal or renegotiation.
-Searches for current pricing benchmarks, audits your leverage across six categories (usage vs. spend, contract timing, competitive alternatives, multi-year value, bundle gaps, and tenure), and delivers a negotiation brief with specific ask language and a walk-away position.
+Searches for current pricing benchmarks, audits your leverage across six categories, and delivers a negotiation brief with specific ask language and a walk-away position.

 Distinguishing feature: no other public skill addresses the specific leverage dynamics of a MarTech renewal.
 This one encodes what actually